Need to Evidence PE Spending? Use Amaven's Impact Reports!

-As primary schools already know, PE and Sport Premium has continued in 2019 with no major changes to funding conditions.
+As primary schools already know, PE and Sport Premium will continue in 2020 with no major changes to funding conditions.
 The only notable difference is a change to the submission deadline for evidencing reports.
 Primary schools now have until July 31st to publicise investments and evidence the impact of their spend.

 Click for more info on funding figures and payment dates.